-- B.B.A. or an equivalent degree from a recognized institution of higher learning. - Acceptable scores on both the verbal and quantitative parts of the Graduate Management Admission Test (GMAT)1. - Applicants for admission must submit their scores on the GMAT before candidacy can be confirmed.
+- Applicants for admission must submit their scores on the GMAT before candidacy can be confirmed.
 GMAT test can be repeated only once. - Cumulative GPA of 3.0/4.0. - Applicants from institutions where English is not the language of instruction, a minimum of 600 in the English Entrance Test. - Three letters of recommendation.